• Skip to primary navigation

 While the pie crust is chilling, you can make the filling!

-This recipe works with peeled or unpeeled apples.
-Once you've thinly sliced all of the apples, simply toss them in a large bowl with the rest of the filling ingredients.
+For this vegan apple pie, you can use peeled or unpeeled apples.
+Once you’ve thinly sliced all of the apples, toss them in a large bowl with the rest of the filling ingredients.

-Cover the bowl and set it aside for at least 30 minutes.
+Cover the bowl and set aside the apple mixture for at least 30 minutes.
 This will allow all the flavors to develop and for the apple to soften and caramelize.

 Two image collage of apple pie filling in bowl.